-This document was created as part of the project CoEXist1.
-The intent of this document is to provide a comprehensive description on modelling of automated vehicles with PTV Vissim 11 or later versions.
+This document was created as part of the project CoEXist1 and is the final version of D2.5 to which the last developments released in Vissim 2020 have been added.
+The intent of this document is to provide a comprehensive description on modelling of automated vehicles with PTV Vissim 11 and PTV Vissim 20.
 Adjustments to different types of models, in simulation software other than PTV Vissim, can be inferred from the recommendations given here, but caution must be taken especially when the driving behaviour parameters are based on a different type of model (e.g. models apart from Wiedemann).